nova1751/hexo-shiki-plugin/README.md

 >   enable: false
 > ```
 >
-> for `hexo>=7.0.0` versions,please add a additional rule.
+> for `hexo>=7.0.0` versions,please add a additional line,leave `syntax_highlighter` to empty,just like below.
 >
 > ```yml
-> syntax_highlighter: none
+> syntax_highlighter:
 > ```

 ## Usage

-> this plugin has four themes built in,you can choose one of theme to display.
+> this plugin has four themes built in,you can choose one of theme to display.If you choose a theme other than one of the following theme,the plugin will use the `one-dark-pro` codeblock style,and load the specific theme code.
 >
 > - `one-dark-pro`
 > - `material-theme-palenight`